 - Recently having a baby

-Hypothyroidism (underactive thyroid) accounts for the majority of thyroid disease cases -- up to 80 percent according to some estimates.
-This condition occurs when your body produces too little thyroid hormone, leading to symptoms such as:3
+Hypothyroidism (underactive thyroid) accounts for the majority of cases of thyroid imbalance — up to 80 percent according to some estimates.
+This condition occurs when your body produces too little thyroid hormone, leading to issues such as:3